 What’s important is what you do after that person becomes a customer.
 The goal should be to turn them into happy, loyal, repeat customers.

-After all, than new customers.
+After all, return customers are 350% more profitable than new customers.

 So acquisition isn’t the end of things — it’s just the beginning and that’s where customer retention comes in to make your business sustainable.